 As the Community continues to grow, the SRPMIC Public Works Department, with support from SRPMIC Council, makes it a priority to continually work to improve your water infrastructure and facilities.
-In 2020, we replaced 2.3 miles of water mains on McDowell Rd, 1.0 mile on McKellips Rd, and 1.0 mile on McClintock Dr.
+In 2021, we completing replacing 2.3 miles of water mains on McDowell Rd, 1.0 mile on McKellips Rd, and 1.0 mile on McClintock Dr. In 2022, we will start replacing aging water mains on Pinchot Drive, Chaparral Rd, Alma School Rd and in the Victory Acres I subdivision.
+For new infrastructure in 2022, we will install a new water main on McDonald Drive between the 101 and May St.